|Date of Issue||01/11/2019|

 Arrangements not covered by this policy

 Circumstances for both internal and external assessment not covered in this policy should be discussed with TQUK before assessment takes place.
-Please contact TQUK via the details provided at the end of this policy.
+Please contact TQUK via the details provided at the start of this policy.

 TQUK recognise that reasonable adjustments or special considerations may be required at the time of assessment where: